MvvmCross/MvvmCross-Samples/README.md

  - Use NuGets for all external references
  - Provide a Readme.md file describing the sample
- - Provide a some screenshots of the sample
+ - Provide a screenshots of the sample

 ### Acknowledgements